MHCommunity/mousehunt-improved/README.md

 - Burroughs Rift
   - Adds a larger mist meter to the HUD.
   - For each of the three cheeses (Magical String, Terra Ricotta, Polluted Parmesan), the current available mice pool will be shown in the HUD, along with the ability to quickly change cheese.
+  - TODO: update this
+    - click on cheese titles to change, click on mist display to toggle
 - Bristle Woods Rift
   - Modifies the size of the quantity and Time Sand displays to be a bit bigger.
   - Adds an indicator for each status effect so you don't need to hover over the mouse to see what it is.
+- Claw Shot City
+  - TODO: fill this out.
+  more fitting colors and larger font size for gangs caught and fools gold
+- Fiery Warpath
+  - TODO: fill this out.
+  more clear wave number, better highlighting on current target, cleaner tooltips, smoother streak guage, larger power type icons, and larger artillery strike quantity font size
+- Floating Islands
+  - TODO: fill this out.
 - Forbidden Grove
   - Shows a countdown to the closing time, rather than just a progress bar.
 - Fort Rox
-  - TODO: fill this out.
-- Floating Islands
   - TODO: fill this out.
 - Iceberg
   - Shows feet and number of hunts to the next zone.